MidnightLauncher/MidnightLauncher/README.md

 - MidnightLauncher is licensed under [GNU GPLv3](https://github.com/MidnightLauncher/MidnightLauncher/blob/master/LICENSE).

 ## Contributing
 Contributions are welcome!
-We welcome any type of contribution, not only code.
-For example, you can help the wiki shape up.
+We welcome any type of contribution, not only code (translations/typo fixes are welcome too).

 Any code change to this repository should be submitted as a pull request.
 The description should explain what the code does and give steps to execute it.